Chapter 2 Source code control

 1. Take one of your (finished) faculty projects, create an empty GitHub repository and add all of its files to the repository.
 In a separate commit create a .gitignore file (populate it with common ignores related to your project) and a README.md file.
 Push everything to remote GitHub repository.
 Create a separate branch named cleaning and check it out.
 Now, remove any un-needed files, update few files, update README.md, commit and push changes.
 Go back to the master branch and change the same line in README.md, commit and push.
 Then merge branch cleaning into master and resolve conflicts.
 After merge commit and push.
 Remove cleaning branch locally and remotely.

 2. Try to find an error or potential improvement to this Introduction to datascience book.
-Clone the book’s Git repository, make the change and submit a pull request.
+Fork the book’s Git repository, make the change and submit a pull request.
 Then make at least one suggestion of a more comprehensive change to the book (for example, what could be explained in more or less detail, is there an important topic that isn’t covered, etc.) by submitting an issue.
+If you haven’t yet contributed to a public repository, first check out the first contributions guide by Github.